dotnetCarpenter/demo-chat-scroll/ch01/step1.md

 Before jumping in and give the implementation in jQuery, let's take a step back and implement this in a framework/library agnostic way.
-That can then be either augmented or refactored to use a library, like [jQuery][jquery], or a framework like [Vue.js][vuejs].
+That can then, be either augmented or refactored to use a library, like [jQuery][jquery], or a framework like [Vue.js][vuejs].

 We are going to look at best practice for front-end architecture, Cascading Style Sheets (CSS) naming conventions and the most common used Document Object Model (DOM) APIs.

 ## Architecture